frapeti/pocket_printer/README.md

 1. Clone the repository
 2. Run `flutter pub get` to install dependencies
-3. Connect your PAX printer device
+3. Connect your PAX POSNET A910 printer device
 4. Run the app using `flutter run`

 ## Usage